Klepac-Ceraj-Lab/EEGMicrobiome/manuscript/main.typ

 Infants were recruited from local community clinics in Gugulethu, an informal settlement in Cape Town, South Africa, as part of a prospective longitudinal study
-(most enrollments happened prenatally with 16% of infants enrolled shortly after birth,
+(most enrollments happened prenatally with 16% of infants enrolled shortly after birth;
-@zieffCharacterizingDevelopingExecutive2024).
+#no-paren-cite(<zieffCharacterizingDevelopingExecutive2024>)).
 The first language for the majority of residents in this area is Xhosa.
 Study procedures were offered in English or Xhosa depending on the language preference of the mother.
 This study was approved by the relevant university Health Research Ethics Committees